Flood safety advice for your property

 • Don’t throw away any damaged items until our claims team say it is ok to do so.
 We will work with you to get your building back in use as soon as possible

-• Make certain any emergency works comply with Listed Building legislation if appropriate.
+• Make certain any emergency works comply with listed building legislation if appropriate

-Bespoke Church Buildings Insurance you can rely on
+Bespoke Insurance you can rely on